gnss-sdr/geniuss-place/_posts/2017-06-23-testing-software-receiver.md

 # The Testing Framework

 GNSS-SDR uses the [Google C++ Testing Framework](https://github.com/google/googletest){:target="_blank"} (usually referred to as Google Test) for its testing code.
-This framework provides the following features:
+This framework is based on the following premises:

  * **Tests should be independent and repeatable**.
 It is a pain to debug a test that succeeds or fails as a result of other tests.
 Google C++ Testing Framework isolates the tests by running each of them on a different object.
 When a test fails, Google C++ Testing Framework allows you to run it in isolation for quick debugging.
  * **Tests should be well organized and reflect the structure of the tested code**.
 Google C++ Testing Framework groups related tests into test cases that can share data and subroutines.
 This common pattern is easy to recognize and makes tests easy to maintain.
 Such consistency is especially helpful when people switch projects and start to work on a new code base.